Skip to content

 "type": "payload",

-"description": "Payload CMS for managing content.",
+"description": "Headless CMS for content management",

-"path": "services/cms",
+"path": "./apps/cms",

 "build": {

-"dockerfile": "Dockerfile"
+"dockerfile": true,

 },

-"infra": {
+"infrastructure": {

-"provider": "digitalocean",
+"provider": "digital_ocean",

 "config": {

-"region": "ams3",
+"region": "lon"

 }